 So the question becomes, what links should you be building for your law firm’s site?

 We’re going to go over 7 categories of links you should be scavenging for and approaches you can use to get them.
 These link categories are going to range in difficulty from simple links that you can start acquiring as a beginner and then go into the more difficult, highly coveted types of links.
-In all, here’s a look at the links we’ll look at:

 - Local Directories